-This Spiced Up Ground Turkey Spaghetti Sauce is an updated version of a post that I originally did in 2013.
-The recipe is pretty much the same as the original post titled Spiced Up Spaghetti Sauce, but in this post I am also going to explain how I make this sauce when we do not want the extra spice.
+This Spiced Up Ground Turkey Spaghetti Sauce is an updated version of a post that I originally put together in 2013.
+The recipe is pretty much the same as the original post titled Spiced Up Spaghetti Sauce, however in this post, I am also going to explain how I make this sauce when we do not want the extra spice.

-My mom made the BEST spaghetti, and growing up, it was my favorite meal!
-My sauce was pretty good, but couldn’t compare to moms.
-When I got married, and realized that my husband didn’t really care for spaghetti, I stopped making it.
-But, when the kids came along, I decided to alter my recipe a bit so I could make it again and hopefully everyone would enjoy it.
-The only difference now is that I sometimes spice it up a bit.
+My mom made the BEST spaghetti and growing up, it was my favorite meal!
+My sauce was pretty good but still doesn’t compare to moms.
+When I got married and realized that my husband didn’t really care for spaghetti, I found I was making it less often.
+But, when the kids came along, I decided to alter my recipe a bit hoping everyone would enjoy it.
+The main difference now is that I sometimes spice it up a bit.
 With these changes, the kids love it, my husband doesn’t complain, and I get to enjoy my all time favorite meal again.
 Nothing will ever be as good as mom made, but this is pretty darn good.

 I use pretty basic ingredients.
 What I do differently than my mom, is that I sometimes add green bell pepper and crushed red pepper flakes.
-My mom used an assortment of spices, but I am not sure what all she used.
+My mom used an assortment of spices and quite honestly I am not sure what all she used.
 I use a good dose of Italian Seasoning.
 Most of the time I use ground turkey, occasionally I use ground beef.
-Both work, but I really prefer the ground turkey.
-Just remember to use a bit of olive oil when using ground turkey.
+Both work, but I really prefer ground turkey.
+Since ground turkey has less fat in it, remember to use a bit of olive oil when cooking it.

 Add 1 can of diced tomatoes, 2 cans of tomato sauce and 1 bay leaf.
 I really like to use the Hunt’s Fire Roasted Diced Tomatoes.
 To keep the sauce more on the mellow side, use plain diced tomatoes.
 Now it is time to just let it simmer for awhile.
 Turn the heat down, and don’t forget to come back once in awhile to give the sauce a stir.